raimilcruz/secdart/README.md

 # Sec Dart

-An implementation of gradual security typing for Dart
+SecDart is an ongoing implementation of gradual security typing for Dart.

+## Installation

+## Supported subset of Dart